Skip to content

 Because you skipped the automated init CLI, Inspecto does not know which AI assistant or IDE you are using.
 You need to create a configuration file manually in your project root.

-Create a file named .inspecto/settings.local.json and add the following config (adjust the ide and provider.default fields to match your actual environment):
+Create a file named .inspecto/settings.local.json and add the following config (adjust the fields to match your actual environment):

 json